jackneustadt/jackneustadt.github.io/_pages/about.md

 I've also worked on other projects focused on transients, namely: the Large Binocular Telescope (LBT) search for failed supernovae (SNe); and studies of tidal disruption events (TDEs) discovered by the All-Sky Automated Survey for Supernovae (ASAS-SN).

 Check out my <a href="https://jackneustadt.github.io/publications/">Publications</a> page to see short summaries of all my first-author papers.

+For questions about my academic research, you can email me at my JHU or OSU email.
+For other inquiries, you can contact me on LinkedIn or through my personal email, also found on LinkedIn.